 The woman bolted to the nearest police cruiser with her boys right behind her.
 All three were grasping at the vehicle door trying to get inside.

-When on extended punishments, the children said they were allowed out once a day to have bowel movements.
+When on extended punishments, the children said they were allowed out once a day to have bowel movement.
 A jug was kept in the room for them to urinate in.

 The children recalled seeing their mother tied up on the bed with extension cords when Moore left the house.
 They told police they were frequently beaten and forced to stand in a corner overnight for such offenses as eating nachos.